-She was still glancing at the water, and although he was sure that she had not seen him or heard his approach, she turned towards him quietly.
-Then a momentary sense of astonishment held him in an embarrassed scrutiny, for it was her picture at which he had gazed scarcely half an hour before, and he would have recognized the face anywhere.
+She was still glancing at the water, but although he did not think she had seen him or heard his approach, she turned towards him quietly.
+Then a momentary sense of astonishment held him almost embarrassed, for it was her picture he had gazed at scarcely half an hour ago, and he would have recognised her anywhere.

-"Yes," she answered.
-"It is rather a long way around by the bridge, but some of the stones seem to have disappeared since I last came this way."
+"Yes," she said.
+"It is rather a long way round by the bridge, but some of the stones seem to have disappeared since I last came this way."

-She spoke, as Wyllard had expected, softly and quietly.
-Because he was first of all a man of action, Wyllard forthwith waded into the river.
+She spoke, as Wyllard had expected, softly and quietly, but he was first of all a man of action, and, somewhat to her astonishment, he forthwith waded into the river.
 Then he turned and held out his hand to her.